The law

 The landlord or letting agent may propose deductions from the deposit if the tenant does not meet the terms of their tenancy agreement, such as leaving damage or outstanding rent or bills.

-If no agreement is reached, then you will be able to use the free dispute resolution service offered by your deposit protection scheme.
+If no agreement is reached, then you will be able to use the free resolution service offered by your deposit protection scheme.
 The scheme will ask for evidence to be provided by both sides and make a final decision.

 What deductions can be made from the deposit?